 It is so vast and hides its damage so well that we can easily forget just how much harm we have caused the ocean over the last 100 years and just how seriously we have compromised its ability to continue working for us.

 The threats now facing it are as vast as the ocean itself.
 Impacts from climate change such as warming, acidification and the loss of oxygen from the water are so serious that scientists warn of mass extinctions that could in turn affect our terrestrial systems.

-Pollution into the ocean has many causes but the one we can all take action on is the pollution we produce ourselves, from the lotions and soaps we put on our bodies and the single-use plastic we carry drinking water or shopping in.
+Pollution into the ocean has many causes but the one we can all do something about is the pollution we produce ourselves, from the lotions and soaps we put on our bodies and the single-use plastic we drink from or carry our shopping in.